-- Keeping the fish tank clean and the temperature regulated is one way to help prevent disease.
+Keep the fish tank clean and the temperature regulated.
+This is one way to help prevent disease.
 It’s easier to prevent an illness than to actually treat it.

-- A dirty tank produces toxins that cause infections in goldfish.
-The sick goldfish may get black spots when the infection begins to heal.
+Note: A sick goldfish may get black spots when the infection begins to heal.

 A fish staying at the bottom of the tank is a serious indication of a sick goldfish.

-Ich is another disease that causes sick goldfish.
+Ich is a disease that causes sick goldfish.
 It’s noticeable to fish owners because of the white spots all over the goldfish.
 The white spots are parasites and can spread quite rapidly.
 Owners may also notice cloudy eyes and breathing issues in the goldfish.
-Malachite green treatment can help with this disease